Adriftus-Studios/Telix/readme/guilds.md

 # Guild API Documentation
-This page is purely for more information regarding usage of the Guild tasks/procedures
+This page is purely for more information regarding usage of the Guild tasks/procedures.

 ## Direct Data Saving
-THIS SHOULD NOT BE THE GO-TO WAY OF ADDING DATA
+THIS SHOULD NOT BE THE GO-TO WAY OF ADDING DATA!
 Use this as an interface for other system wrappers.

 ### setGuildData